basecom/FixturesPlugin/docs/installation.md

 ```

 :::warning NEXT STEPS
 After the installation, you'll need to modify the service container configuration.
-See [Tag the fixtures](#todo) for the next steps.
+See [Tag the fixtures](#tag-the-fixtures) for the next steps.
 :::

 ## Tag the fixtures
-The fixture plugin automatically finds all fixtures within your project.
-For this we are using [Symfony Container Tags](#todo).
-That means each fixture you write must be tagged within the service container.
+The FixturePlugin automatically finds all fixtures within your project using [Symfony Container Tags](https://symfony.com/doc/current/service_container/tags.html).
+This means that each fixture you write must be tagged within the service container.

 ### Tag all fixtures automatically <Badge type="tip" text="Recommended" />
-The recommended way is to tell Symfony to tag all classes which extend the `Fixture` class automatically.
-For this navigate to your `services.yaml` (either in your specific plugin / bundle or the shop itself) and add the following lines to it:
+The recommended approach is to configure Symfony to automatically tag all classes that extend the `Fixture` class.
+To do this, navigate to your `services.yaml` file (either within your specific plugin/bundle or the shop itself) and add the following lines:

 ```yaml
 services: